hanover.edu

 Phone: 812.866.7392 Fax: 812.866.7391

 Associate Professor of Education, Dr. Dustin Bailey, Ed.
 D. serves as Chair of the Education Department and EPP Head alongside his role as Associate Provost for Assessment.
 Dr. Bailey teaches many courses such as Social Studies Methods, High School Instruction Methods, Education Law, Professional Collaboration, Senior Seminar, and Classroom Management.
 Additionally, he teaches First Year 101 each fall and advises those interested in a career in Education.
 He worked to create our Special Education Dual Certification Program, teaches a number of summer session courses, and enjoys offering a spring term travel course as well.
 In previous school leadership roles as a teacher, in special education, and as an administrator, Dr. Bailey brings practical experience to his classroom teaching at Hanover College.
 Dr. Bailey is the faculty advisor for the Hanover Student Education Association (HSEA) and has served in several official roles on campus, among them chairing the Faculty Steering Committee and the Committee of the Faculty among others.
-Dr. Bailey maintains leadership roles in the State and community with his service on Indiana Department of Education committees and as a board member of the Indiana State Teachers Association (ISTA) and on the CAEP council for national accreditation teacher preparation programs across the country.
-Dr. Bailey enjoys relaxing with Corgi named Windsor.
-He also enjoys weightlifting, traveling to fun places, camping, restoring antiques, and spending time on his farm in western Indiana.
+Dr. Bailey has held many types of leadership roles in the State and community with his service on Indiana Department of Education committees and as a board member of the Indiana State Teachers Association (ISTA) and on the CAEP council for national accreditation teacher preparation programs across the country.
+Dr. Bailey enjoys his other life on the farm in western Indiana.
+He also enjoys weightlifting, traveling to fun places, camping, restoring antiques, and woodworking.

 Email: hizeyq@hanover.edu